nico-or/data_london_bikes/docs/analysis/bikes.md

 ## Bike age vs Trip count

-Checking the correlation betweenn a bike's first trip date and the total trip count we observe:
+Checking the correlation between a bike's first trip date and the total trip count we observe:

 - Bike Age and Trip count have an inverse relationship.
 - Older bikes have a wide distribution of trip counts.